Expanding Thurston maps as quotients: The invariant Peano curve and its approximations

-Here the supremums norm (as well as the constant $\Lambda>1$) is taken with respect to the metric from Theorem \ref{thm:Smetric}. \item Each $n$-edge $E^n$ is contained in the boundary of a (unique) white $n$-tile $X^n_w$.
-We orient $\partial X^n_w$ mathematically positively, this induces an orientation on $E^n$.
-In other words, each $0$-edge $E^0$ inherits an orientation from the orientation of $\CC$.
-Then we use the homeomorphism $F^n\colon X^n_w \to X^0_w$ to pull back the orientation of $0$-edges to each $n$-edge $E^n\subset X^n_w$.
+\item Each $n$-edge $E^n$ is contained in the boundary of a (unique) white $n$-tile $X^n_{\wt}$.
+We orient $\partial X^n_{\wt}$ mathematically positively, this induces an orientation on $E^n$.
+Equivalently we may define the orientation on $E^n$ as follows.
+Each $0$-edge $E^0\subset\CC$ inherits an orientation from the orientation of $\CC$.
+Since $F^n$ maps $E^n$ to some $0$-edge $E^0$ homeomorphically, we call pull back the orientation of $0$-edges to each $n$-edge.
 Note that $F$ maps positively oriented $n$-edges to positively oriented $(n-1)$-edges by definition.